oroinc/documentation/user/back-office/system/user-management/users/configuration/user-email-settings.rst

 On the **Email Configuration** page, define options applied to all the emails in the application.

-.. note:: To change any of the system-wide options, clear the **Use Organization** check box first.
+.. note:: To change any of the system-wide options, clear the **Use Organization** checkbox first.

 1. **Signature** --- Add a signature to the emails.